Study in the heart of the United States of America as part of a thriving Christian community dedicated to high-quality academics.

 Students who have dual citizenship and a U.S. passport do not need to get an affidavit of support, a student visa, or pay the SEVIS fee, but should use their U.S. passport to come to the States.

-Your first step is to complete Taylor’s Online Admissions Application.
+Your first step is to complete Taylor’s Online Admissions Application or Common Application.
 The name you use on your application should match the name on your passport.

 The Admissions application will include: